 Why join Timeline Television?

-In addition to being part of a company that is at the forefront of cutting-edge broadcast technology, we offer a range of perks and benefits such as regular social events, the cycle to work scheme, private health care, a medical cashback scheme and a ‘legendary’ Christmas party (Covid permitting of course!).
+In addition to being part of a company that is at the forefront of cutting-edge broadcast technology, we offer a range of perks and benefits such as the Cycle to Work scheme, private health care, a medical cashback scheme and a ‘legendary’ Christmas party!
+(Covid permitting of course!)

 You will have the opportunity to work on exciting projects that really matter, and we offer a variety of training and development opportunities.